 Early Life

-Tadashi Yanai was born on February 7, 1949, in Ube, Yamaguchi, Japan.
-He graduated from Waseda University in 1971 with a degree in economics and political science.
-His early experiences, including a brief stint selling kitchenware and men's clothing, laid the groundwork for his future endeavors.
+Tadashi Yanai was born in Ube, Yamaguchi, Japan, on February 7, 1949.
+He attended Ube High School and later graduated from Waseda University in 1971 with a bachelor's degree in economics and political science.
+His uncle was an activist advocating for the Burakumin, a minority group in Japan.

 Rise to Success